 I was a varsity policy debater in high school and am an experienced parent judge.
-I have judged over 40 varsity public forum rounds this season.
+I have judged over 40 varsity public forum rounds including the 2019 IHSA State Debate Championship and the 2019 National Speech and Debate Tournament.
 A few paradigms:

 - I am a flow judge.
 I expect that debaters will extend evidence properly throughout the round.
 Any new evidence introduced in Final Focus will be disregarded.

 - I am fine with speed.
 However, if I cannot understand your speech, I will not flow it.
 If you spread, you will lose!